lonelycode/tyk-io-site-content/v1.8/plugins/event-handler-scripting.md

         }
     },
     ...

-The key differntiators here are the `handler_meta`configuration section, here there are two fields: `name` and `path`, similarly to dynamic middleware, the name represents the unique name of your middleware object, and the path is the relative path to the file (it can be absolute).
+The key differentiators here are the `handler_meta`configuration section, here there are two fields: `name` and `path`, similarly to dynamic middleware, the name represents the unique name of your middleware object, and the path is the relative path to the file (it can be absolute).

 The JS files are loaded on API reload into the global JSVM.
-If a hot-reload event ccurs, the global JSVM is re-set and files are re-loaded.
+If a hot-reload event occurs, the global JSVM is re-set and files are re-loaded.
 This could cause event handlers that are currently executing to get abandoned.
 This is a measured risk and should not cause instability, however it should be noted that because of this, in an environment where reloads occur frequently, there is  risk that event handler may not fire correctly.